Ms Tatiana Valovaya,

-Michael Møller is the 12th Director-General of the United Nations Office at Geneva (UN Geneva) and the first woman to occupy this position.
+Tatiana Valovaya is the 13th Director-General of the United Nations Office at Geneva (UN Geneva) and the first woman to occupy this position.

-Since his appointment in 2013, Mr. Møller has sought to improve public outreach, break down silos and forge new partnerships.
-A key priority for Mr. Møller is to assist the Member States in the implementation of the 17 Sustainable Development Goals (SDGs) adopted by the 193 Member States of the United Nations in 2015.
+A key priority for the Director-General is to assist the Member States in the implementation of the 17 Sustainable Development Goals (SDGs) adopted by the 193 Member States of the United Nations in 2015.
 To that end, the SDG Lab was launched in 2017 to facilitate dialogue, connect would-be partners and encourage the exchange of best practices and innovative ideas in Geneva and beyond.

-Mr. Møller is also keen to foster a better understanding of the vital work done in Geneva.
-In 2014, Mr. Møller launched the Perception Change Project (PCP) to convey the impact of the collective work of International Geneva, the unique ecosystem of actors found on the shores of Lake Geneva.
+The role of the Director-General is also to foster a better understanding of the vital work done in Geneva.
+In 2014, the Perception Change Project (PCP) was launched to convey the impact of the collective work of International Geneva, the unique ecosystem of actors found on the shores of Lake Geneva.
 The Project now has over 100 partners, including UN and other international organizations, NGOs, permanent missions and foundations.

-At the heart of Mr. Møller’s work is the Palais des Nations, a unique complex originally built for the League of Nations in the 1930s that now hosts or supports over 12,000 conferences every year on vital topics to the international community.
+At the heart of the Director-General’s work is the Palais des Nations, a unique complex originally built for the League of Nations in the 1930s that now hosts or supports over 12,000 conferences every year on vital topics to the international community.
 Over the past 70 years, the Palais des Nations has never been completely renovated and substantial repairs are needed.
-Mr. Møller has spearheaded the renovation planning process and in September 2015, he confirmed that the Swiss Federal Council would provide an interest-free loan of 400 million Swiss francs for the renovation.
+The Director-General has spearheaded the renovation planning process and in September 2015, he confirmed that the Swiss Federal Council would provide an interest-free loan of 400 million Swiss francs for the renovation.
 The total cost of the renovation is estimated at 837 million Swiss francs.

-Mr. Møller also strives to promote gender equality at UN Geneva and in International Geneva at large.
+The Director-General also strives to promote gender equality at UN Geneva and in International Geneva at large.
 In 2016, UN Geneva established its first “Policy for Gender Equality and the Empowerment of Women”, which aims to improve gender parity, particularly in senior positions, and to combat discrimination.
-In addition, Mr. Møller, US Ambassador Pamela Hamamoto and Women@TheTable launched in 2014 the Geneva Gender Champions initiative, a leadership network that brings together female and male decision-makers to break down gender barriers, while generating a strong impulse for action at the highest levels.
+In 2014 the Geneva Gender Champions initiative was launched, it is a leadership network that brings together female and male decision-makers to break down gender barriers, while generating a strong impulse for action at the highest levels.
 In 2016, the Geneva Gender Champions became the International Gender Champions when it expanded to New York City and other UN duty stations.